pacehutt/xillion-sample/README.md

    - Leveraged the **react-native-responsive-screen** library to ensure consistent layouts across different device sizes.

 5. **Navigation:**
    - Utilized **React Navigation** for smooth and intuitive screen transitions and gesture-based navigation.
+   - Separated different stack navigators and implemented a central tab navigator to manage the app flow

 6. **Code Quality:**
    - Followed best practices such as **separation of concerns** and modular code organization.